 Shortlist the top candidates

-By using pre-employment assessment tests, you will dramatically reduce the time you spend on resume evaluation.
+By using pre-employment tests, you will dramatically reduce the time you spend on resume evaluation.
 Instead of starting with a pile of resumes, you'll have a list of candidates ranked by skill level.

 The benefits of skills testing potential sales reps